1848 Fort Delaware Letter To Robert E Lee

 19th-century American manuscripts

-Civil War antecedent material
+Civil War antecedent material.

 A scarce and highly desirable pre-Civil War military manuscript connecting Fort Delaware and the future General Robert E. Lee.